Rid/hapebeast-coding-cave-resources/README.md

 - [Easy Rust](https://github.com/Dhghomon/easy_rust) - Learn Rust in easy English.
 - [exercism.org](https://exercism.org/tracks/rust) — programming exercises that help you learn new concepts in Rust.
-- [Programming Community Curated Resources for Learning Rust](https://hackr.io/tutorials/learn-rust) — A list of recommended resources voted by the programming community.
 - [Rust Cookbook](https://rust-lang-nursery.github.io/rust-cookbook/) — A collection of simple examples that demonstrate good practices to accomplish common programming tasks, using the crates of the Rust ecosystem.
 - [Rust for professionals](https://overexact.com/rust-for-professionals/) — A quick introduction to Rust for experienced software developers.
 - [Rustlings](https://github.com/rust-lang/rustlings) — small exercises to get you used to reading and writing Rust code